gaehlerm/SoftwareEngineering/README.md

 ### Aggregates

-// aggregates should be small.
-They are always a single transaction to the DB.
+Aggregates are a special type of entity.
+They typically consist of other entities and value objects.
+The goal of an aggregate is to form an object whose operations never violate the systems invariants.
+A very common example of an aggregate are smart pointers or the vector class in C++.
+They are both implemented following the "Resource Aquisition Is Initialization" (RAII) pattern [Effective modern C++].
+Both store some data and encapsulate the memory management at the same time.
+When using the interface of a vector, the mechanisms underneath it always make sure there is enough memory allocated and that it will be deleted once the vector goes out of scope.
+And as a user, you don't even have to think about these invariants.
+They are hidden within the implementation.

-Aggregates are a combination of several other objects.
-They typically consist of entities and value objects.
-An example of an aggregate is a car.
-The car has a global ID, which is its root entity.
-A car consists of an engine, a chassis, and four tires.
+Another somewhat more general example of an aggregate is a car.
+The car has a global ID.
+It consists of an engine, a chassis, and four tires.
 Let's say that the tires wear out, and occasionally, you have to replace them.
 This makes them an entity.
 Meanwhile, the engine and the chassis never change their state.
 These are value objects.
 The entire car can only be accessed from the outside.
 The engine, chassis, and tires can only be accessed from within the car object.

 Once the tires are worn out, they are disposed of at the recycling plant.
 The recycling plant is likely represented by a different domain model compared to the car.
 At the recycling plant, no one cares anymore about how worn out a single tire is.
 The recycling plant simply consists of one huge pile of old tires.
-The tire becomes a valuable object.
+The tires become valuable object.
 However, we are not going to model the recycling plant in our code here.

-[DDD p.127?]

 Here is an example of how the car entity could be modeled in code. `Engine`, and `Chassis` are value objects, `tires` are entities.